00xmora/blog/docs/index.md

 ---
 title: Welcome
-description: Research and writeups on Personal blog and knowledge base of Omar Samy, cybersecurity enthusiast and penetration tester.
+description: Personal blog and knowledge base of Omar Samy — cybersecurity enthusiast and penetration tester.
+Sharing research, writeups, and notes on application security.
-image: http://127.0.0.1:8000/assets/images/og-cover.png  # for social sharing
+social:
+  cards_layout_options:
+    background_image: assets/images/profile.png
+    background_color: transparent
 ---

-# Research and writeups on web security, bug bounty, and some challenges/CTF’s.
+# Research and writeups on web security, bug bounty, and CTFs.

-I will share some of my findings here.
+This is where I document my findings, research, and practical experience in cybersecurity.
-Do not hesitate to contact me on [X (Twitter)](https://twitter.com/00xmora) or by email if needed.
+Feel free to reach out on [X (Twitter)](https://twitter.com/00xmora) or by email if you'd like to connect.

 ---

-This blog is my personal space to share:
+This blog is my personal space for sharing:

-- 🔍 Pentesting techniques & writeups
+- 🔍 Penetration testing techniques & real-world writeups
-- 🧠 Notes from security courses and certifications
+- 🧠 Notes from courses, certifications, and deep dives
-- 🛠️ Projects & home lab setups
+- 🛠️ Projects, home lab setups, and experiments
-- 📚 Technical guides, tools, and cheatsheets
+- 📚 Technical guides, tools, and curated cheatsheets

 ## About Me

-For more details about me, check the [About page](about).
+For more about me, check the [About page](about).